 Two of the most common research outlets are:

 Consumers look for online reviews of a local business before a transaction is ever made.
-If other consumers are posting positive reviews about a local business, it is more likely that other consumers will visit. - Social Media
+If other consumers are posting positive reviews about a local business, it is more likely that other consumers will visit.

 A consistent presence and activity on social media show consumers that a local business cares about customer service and consumer interaction.

 If a customer reads that a hairstylist used the wrong hair dye or accidentally shaved the side of someone’s head they are likely to take their business elsewhere.
+In fact, 86% of people will hesitate to purchase from a business that has negative online reviews.

-Note: It is still extremely important for local businesses to have websites even if they choose to sell their products and services in-store as opposed to online.
+Note: It is still extremely important for local businesses to have websites even if they choose to sell their products and services in store as opposed to online.

 This is where the Reputation phase and the Advocacy phase of the customer lifecycle tie together.
 One person's experience has the potential to affect the experience of many other consumers.
 If a customer is browsing reviews of a local business they must be nearing a readiness to make a purchase.
 This customer was ready to buy until they saw a few negative reviews; now they no longer trust this local business.
 The next step for this consumer is to find a local business who won't let them down, so they forget about Business A and convert the sale at Business B. This is what we call 'marketing for your competition' and businesses cannot afford to throw away a potential sale to a competing business!

-Well, to be sure that a local business is involved at each step in the customer journey they must be present in a variety of areas in terms of marketing and web presence.
+Well, to be sure that a local business is involved at each step in the customer journey model they must be present in a variety of areas in terms of marketing and web presence.
 At Vendasta, we like to refer to the essential components of a local business’s marketing efforts as a local marketing stack.

 What is a local marketing stack?
 A group of technologies that a business can use in order to enhance their marketing efforts.
 These technologies are grouped together to fulfill a specific set of needs for a local business.
 For example, a local business may say "All I care about is getting more customers in the door."
 Well, there's a variety of products and services that can increase traffic to a business.